apache/arrow-site/community.md

 ### Mailing lists

-These arrow.apache.org mailing lists are the official fora for project discussion:
+These arrow.apache.org mailing lists are for project discussion:

 <ul>
   <li> <code>user@</code> is for questions on using Apache Arrow libraries {% include mailing_list_links.html list="user" %} </li>